dbist/ansible-roles/README.md

 To install the roles defined in a requirements file, use the command `ansible-galaxy install -r requirements.yml.
 For more documentation on Ansible requirements files, see the official documentation: [Installing Multiple Roles From a File](https://galaxy.ansible.com/docs/using/installing.html#installing-multiple-roles-from-a-file).

-ansible -i inventory.yml dev -a "hostname"
+`ansible -i inventory.yml dev -a "hostname"`

+TODO:
+1. the Vagrant machine is provisioned with time not synchronized, update the role to keep time up to date